cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 Static checks and type safety is great, but compiler errors can become increasingly complex alongside the types and traits you use.
 This guide serves to teach "trait debugging" in Rust, using a new tool, Argus, developed by the Cognitive Engineering Lab at Brown University.

-> If you're familiar with traits and just want to start debugging, [click here](#your-first-web-server).
+> If you're already familiar with traits and trait solving, [click here](#your-first-web-server) to start debugging.

 Traits define units of *shared behavior* and serve a similar purpose as Java interfaces.
 In Java, you would declare an interface with a given name, and list some number of functions for which the interface implementors need to provide an implementation.
 Below is an example definition of a `Year`, simply a wrapper around an integer, that implements `Comparable<Year>`, meaning a year is only comparable to other years.